matthewrevell/tutorials/Getting_started/first-linux-instance.md

 `ssh root@<instance IP>`

-To find your instance password, look at the [jobs status](https://portal.exoscale.ch/jobs): "instance creation" jobs have an additional button next to their status.
-Click on the button to open a popover showing the instance password.
+To find your instance password, look at the detailed instance page at the password section Click on the button to open a popover showing the instance password.

 Per-instance passwords can be avoided with *keypairs*.
 [Read more about keypairs